sfeir-open-source/sfeir-school-nextjs/docs/markdown/06-error-management/20-lab.md

 - Try to run the application without starting the API server : it's broken
 - Add a global error boundary to display a user-friendly maintenance page
-- Take a look at the home page files : it has parralel routing !
-- Implement error boundaries to the homepage for errors close to the problem
+- Implement error boundaries to the homepage parallel routes

 **2. Now you can re-start the API Server :**